Back to top

 Overall accuracy and special cases (Inclusion/exclusion of asylum seekers and refugees, persons living on unauthorised or irregular basis, international students, persons who do not register/deregister,...)

 Deaths Deaths of Czech citizens having permanent residence in the CR taking place abroad are included if the bereaved require registration in the CR.
 Unidentified dead bodies are not included.
 Deaths of foreigners with valid asylum status are included.
 Deaths of asylum seekers are not included.
-Since 2022, the data have also included persons granted temporary protection in the Czech Republic with usual residence in the Czech Republic. (defacto, they were not included because they did not accomplish the condition of usual residence in 2022).
+Since 2022, the data have also included persons granted temporary protection in the Czech Republic with usual residence in the Czech Republic (defacto, they have been included since 2023 because they did not accomplish the condition of usual residence in 2022).

 Immigrants Undercoverage - EAA citizens who have not registered.
 Immigration of foreigners with valid asylum status is included if it is registered in the Foreigners Information System administered by the Directorate of Foreign Police.
 Immigration of asylum seekers is not included.
 Since 2022, the data have also included persons granted temporary protection in the Czech Republic with usual residence in the Czech Republic.

 Emigrants Undercoverage - EAA citizens who have not de-registered.
 Emigration of foreigners with valid asylum status is included if it is registered in the Foreigners Information System administered by the Directorate of Foreign Police.
 Emigration of asylum seekers is not included.
-Since 2022, the data have also included persons granted temporary protection in the Czech Republic with usual residence in the Czech Republic. (defacto, they were not included because they did not accomplish the condition of usual residence in 2022).
+Since 2022, the data have also included persons granted temporary protection in the Czech Republic with usual residence in the Czech Republic (defacto, they have been included since 2023 because they did not accomplish the condition of usual residence in 2022).

 Acquisitions of citizenship